Alzheimer's Disease: Overview of Diagnostic Tests

 A patient history helps the doctor assess an individual's past and current health situation.
 It also helps the doctor evaluate any medical problems, develop a plan of treatment, and monitor the patient's health over time.
 During this evaluation, the doctor asks the patient a series of questions.
 A thorough patient history includes:

 The physical examination is part of the patient care process.
 The exam enables the doctor to assess the overall physical condition of the patient.
 If the patient has a medical complaint, the physical exam provides the doctor with more information about the problem, which helps the doctor determine an appropriate plan of treatment.
-The physical exam includes an examination of the following:
+The physical exam may include an examination of the following depending on relevant patient history:

 When a doctor is diagnosing a disorder, he or she often orders laboratory tests on certain fluids and tissue samples from the body.
 These tests can help identify problems and diseases.
 There are hundreds of laboratory tests available to help a doctor make a diagnosis.
 The most common are blood tests and urinalysis.
-Blood tests involve a series of tests routinely done on blood to look for abnormalities associated with various diseases and disorders.
-Blood tests also might be used to look for the presence of a specific gene that has been identified as a risk factor for Alzheimer’s disease.
-A urinalysis is a test in which a urine sample is evaluated to detect abnormalities, such as improper levels of sugar or protein.
-This test might be used by the doctor to help rule out other disorders that might be causing symptoms similar to those of Alzheimer’s disease.
+Blood tests involve a series of tests routinely done on blood to look for abnormalities associated with various diseases and disorders that can contribute to memory problems.
+These tests might be used by the doctor to help rule out other disorders that might be causing symptoms similar to those of Alzheimer's disease.

 Lumbar puncture/spinal tap

 A lumbar puncture, also called a spinal tap, is a procedure in which the fluid surrounding the spinal cord (called the cerebrospinal fluid or CSF) is withdrawn through a needle and examined in a laboratory.
-Testing the CSF can help your doctor diagnose disorders of the central nervous system (including multiple sclerosis) that may involve the brain, spinal cord, or their coverings (meninges).
+Testing the CSF can help your doctor diagnose disorders of the central nervous system) that may involve the brain, spinal cord, or their coverings (meninges).
+CSF testing for protein related to Alzheimer’s disease is often done in the appropriate clinical situations to diagnose Alzheimer’s disease.

 Computed tomography (CT) scan

 A computed tomography (CT) scan is a technique in which multiple X-rays of the body are taken from different angles in a very short period of time.
 These images are then fed into a computer, which creates a series of cross-sectional "slices" of the body.
-Contrast material can be given to help differentiate abnormal areas of the brain.
+Contrast material could be given if needed depending on the patient’s clinical history to help differentiate abnormal regions of the brain.
 CT imaging creates the images by measuring how quickly the body and organs absorb the X-rays.
-CT scans often can reveal certain changes that are characteristic of Alzheimer’s disease in its later stages.
+CT scans often can reveal certain changes that are characteristic of Alzheimer's disease in its later stages.
 These changes include a reduction in the size of the brain (atrophy), widened indentations in the tissues, and enlargement of the fluid-filled chambers called cerebral ventricles.

 Magnetic resonance imaging (MRI)

 Electroencephalography (EEG) is a medical imaging technique that measures brain function by analyzing the electrical activity generated by the brain.
 This activity is measured through special electrodes applied to the scalp.
 EEG is a completely non-invasive procedure—meaning that nothing is inserted into the body.
 EEGs can be used repeatedly in adults and children with virtually no risks or limitations, and is helpful in the diagnosis of brain disorders.
-Because the EEG procedure is non-invasive and painless, it often is used to study various brain processes, such as perception, memory, attention, language, and emotion, and is most helpful in identifying disorders that can mimic Alzheimer's disease.
+The EEG procedure is non-invasive and painless.
+It is often helpful in identifying some disorders that can mimic Alzheimer's disease in specific clinical contexts.

 Electrocardiogram (ECG or EKG)